-But along with practical information, you should know a little about Cambodia's struggle to recover after decades of war and bloodshed.
-Grab a copy of the book First They Killed My Father by Loung Ung and prepare to be moved by a firsthand account of atrocities that happened not too long ago.
+But along with practical information for visiting Cambodia, you should know a little about Cambodia's struggle to recover after decades of war and bloodshed.
+Grab a copy of the book First They Killed My Father by Loung Ung for a moving, firsthand account of the atrocities Cambodia faced not too long ago.
+Instead of comparing the infrastructure to that in Thailand—a bigger, never-colonized neighbor—be amazed at what Cambodia has accomplished.

 Cambodia Travel Essentials to Know